www44/gh-webhook/README.md

 ## Limitations

-* Terraform state is not shared for parallel development / rollout.
 * There is one known [bug](https://github.com/nficano/python-lambda/issues/711) in python-lambda, that prevents redeployment of AWS Lambda function.
 So please insert `time.sleep(10)` in pylambda/lib/python3.8/site-packages/aws_lambda/aws_lambda.py manually or with following snippet:

     ~~~bash